Palestine Action to legally challenge proscription under anti-terror law

 Supporting statements have also been submitted by Amnesty International, Liberty and European Legal Support Centre over concerns of unlawful misuse of anti-terror measures to criminalise dissent, a spokesperson said.

-It comes as the Home Secretary is expected to publish a written statement to lay the order to make membership and support for the direct action group illegal.
+It comes as a draft order was laid before Parliament on Monday to amend the Terrorism Act 2000 to include Palestine Action as a proscribed organisation, making membership and support for the direct action group illegal.

 If approved, it would become a criminal offence punishable by up to 14 years in prison.